OWASP/ASVS/4.0/en/0x18-V10-Malicious.md

 Ensure that code satisfies the following high level requirements:

-* Malicious activity is handled securely and properly so as to not affect the rest of the application.
+* Malicious activity is handled securely and properly  to not affect the rest of the application.
 * Does not have time bombs or other time-based attacks.
 * Does not "phone home" to malicious or unauthorized destinations.
 * Does not have back doors, Easter eggs, salami attacks, rootkits, or unauthorized code that can be controlled by an attacker.